 Icon Meaning Ó Changed value.
 The value is not yet saved.
 Click the icon to discard the change.
+A The value has a translation.
+Changing the value might loose the translation.
+A mouse click on the icon opens a dialog where you can specify how to proceed with the translation.
 The value will be changed at a specified time.
 You can change the value only at the specified time.
 7 The value will be changed at a specified time.